0nsec/nodex/ANDROID_STUDIO_SETUP.md

 2. In "Gradle JVM" dropdown, select your Java installation (Java 11 or higher)
 3. Click "Apply" and "OK"
 4. Sync project again

+**Note**: The project has been upgraded to Gradle 8.5 for full Java 21 compatibility.

 ### Java Version Compatibility
 - The project supports Java 11+ (including Java 21)